aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-vsto/code-comparison-for-common-features/add-bookmark/_index.md

 title: Add Bookmark – Aspose.Words for .NET
 articleTitle: Add Bookmark
 linktitle: Add Bookmark
-description: "Aspose.Words for .NET allows you to add a bookmark into a document easily and fast instead of using VSTO."
+description: "Add a bookmark into a document easily and fast instead of using VSTO."
 type: docs
 weight: 70
 url: /net/add-bookmark/